-We understand this policy contains terms you may not encounter daily, but that is largely due to the nature of the topics covered in this policy.
+We understand this Policy contains terms you may not encounter daily, but that is largely due to the nature of the topics covered in this Policy.
 When you carefully read through each term and requirement, you will see they are easy to follow.
 We have defined terms and provided various requirements and course of actions needed on certain situations.

-You are required to understand this policy and abide to all its requirements and guidelines.
+You are required to understand this Policy and abide by all of its requirements and guidelines.
 As with all other Company policies, if you have any questions, please ask.
-Contact the policy owner or the Legal Department.
+You are encouraged to contact the Policy owner or the Legal Department with any questions.
+As any contact and communications with the Policy owner or the Company's Legal Department does not constitute legal advice or representation for you in your personal capacity, you are also free to contact your personal attorney, on your own account, for any legal advice.